Fermat-ORG/fermat-framework/FERMAT-PROTOCOL.md

 * Holding of developer tokens
 * Management of bounty payments
 * Determining the Fermat System direction
-* Collectiong and distributing statistical information from the Fermat System.
+* Collecting and distributing statistical information from the Fermat System.

 Fermat.org makes decisions in a decentralized manner, using a “proof of stake” voting mechanism for any decision.